VitalyVen/scrapy-cookiecutter/README.md

 **Features:**

 - Simple scrapy project with Sqlalchemy pipiline (Postgres/mysql available)
-- Docker-compose
+- Docker support using docker-compose for development
+- Run tests with pytest
+- Default integration with pre-commit for identifying simple issues before submission
-- Scrapyd
+- Scrapyd integration
-- Integrated crontab for schedule spiders (option)
+- Integrated crontab task for schedule spiders with scrapyd(option)
 - Integrated celery pipeline (option)
 - Use mitmweb for check scraper response or reverse something (optional)
 - Debug your spiders by launching main function of spider in Pycharm